Len Waters: RAAF career

 Although the military had officially barred or restricted the recruitment of Aboriginal people in earlier periods, these impediments were significantly relaxed after Japan entered World War II, and Australia came under direct attack for the first time.
-Waters volunteered for service in the Royal Australian Air Force (RAAF) on 24 August 1942, at Brisbane, and was accepted.
-He began training as an aircraft mechanic, but later volunteered for flying service, and commenced initial training at Somers, Victoria, in December 1943.
+Having turned eighteen, Waters enlisted in the Royal Australian Air Force (RAAF) on 24 August 1942, at Brisbane.
+The application form required the candidate to state if they were of "pure European descent", which Waters answered in the affirmative.
+He began training as an aircraft mechanic, but later volunteered for flying service.
 The aircrew interviewer thought he looked "a bit rough" but "should make a fighter".
+His flying training began at No. 1 Initial Training School at Somers, Victoria, in December 1943.
 Waters believed his lack of education would be a disadvantage, and studied nights to make up for it.
 Keen to be a pilot, he was concerned that he would be allocated to duty as a wireless operator because he showed an aptitude for Morse transmission early on.
 He was also asked to imagine himself as the tail gunner in a Lancaster or Halifax heavy bomber, to which he replied, "I had a very disappointed look on my face, sir!"
-So convinced was he that he would not achieve his dream of becoming an aviator, Waters made three separate bets against himself being selected, and had to pay out £15 when he was nevertheless chosen.
+So convinced was he that he would not achieve his dream of becoming an aviator, Waters made three separate bets against himself being selected, and had to pay out £15 when he was nonetheless chosen.

-Waters undertook his basic flight instruction at No. 1 Elementary Flying Training School in Narrandera, New South Wales, where he flew De Havilland Tiger Moths.
-He completed his training on CAC Wirraways and received his wings as a sergeant pilot at No. 5 Service Flying Training School in Uranquinty.
-Posted to No. 2 Operational Training Unit at Mildura, Victoria, he converted to P-40 Kittyhawk fighters.
-Once, while he was on leave, Waters was reportedly gaoled in Moree, New South Wales, for not carrying an identity card, which was one of the racially discriminatory institutions affecting Aboriginal people at the time.
+Waters undertook his basic flight instruction at No. 8 Elementary Flying Training School in Narrandera, New South Wales, where he flew de Havilland Tiger Moths.
+Completing his training on CAC Wirraways at No. 5 Service Flying Training School in Uranquinty, he received his wings as a sergeant pilot on 1 July 1944.
+He was then posted to No. 2 Operational Training Unit at Mildura, Victoria, where he converted to P-40 Kittyhawk fighters.
+Once, while he was on leave, Waters was briefly gaoled in Moree, New South Wales, for not carrying an identity card, which was one of the racially discriminatory institutions affecting Aboriginal people at the time.
 On 14 November 1944, he was posted to No. 78 Squadron, a fighter unit based on the island of Noemfoor, off Dutch New Guinea.
 When he arrived, he was allocated a P-40 Kittyhawk.
 By chance, a previous pilot had nicknamed the plane "Black Magic" and painted those words on its nose.
 Waters found the name of his plane an amusing coincidence and chose to retain it.